ducandu/spygame/README.md

 If you would like to create more complex levels (or entire Games with many Screens and Levels), read the spygame documentation, in which we'll create a full-blown 2D platformer Level.

+### AI (Reinforcement Learning) with spygame
+I'm currently working on making spygame available as an openAI-gym Environment type, so that reinforcement learning algorithms can run against any spygame
+Level objects.

 ### Contribute to spygame
 If you would like to contribute to the spygame library, the following items are currently open:
 * add audio/sound support